-MCU retains its discretion to apply sanctions in accordance with its authority as an employer and as guided by law and does not alter at-will status of employment.
+MCU retains its discretion to apply sanctions under its authority as an employer and as guided by law and does not alter the at-will status of employment.
 Sanctions will be proportionate to the offense committed.
 These sanctions are reserved for harmful behavior against MCU stakeholders.

-Sanctions for "victimless" violations (i.e., against property, shared resources, etc.) will be at the discretion of the Vice President of Student Success & Institutional Equity.
+Sanctions for "victimless" violations (i.e., against property, shared resources, etc.) will be at the discretion of MCU.